 It's primarily the creation of one person, for better or for worse, me, Yvon Prehn.

-On some of what follows and in the site itself, I refer to the creation of material using plural pronouns, "we" "our."
+I want to be clear about this because on some of what follows and in the site itself, I refer to the creation of material using plural pronouns, "we" "our."
 I do that because I hate always referring to my work or comments with "I" all the time and know none of this takes place without the Lord's help and the input of the thousands of church communicators I have interacted with all over the world for the many years I've been doing this.
 But I don't do that to deceive or to make you think Effective Church Communications is some big, well-financed ministry.
-The content comes from me; I work another job to support it though I am praying in 2021 for it to become self-supporting, so I can focus more time on it.
+The content comes from me alone.
+I do all the writing, posting, creating videos, podcasts, templates, training, eBooks, everything.
+I do the website and social media.

-Though I do talk about and encourage using every tool possible ("all things to all people to win some"), more and more I'm working on making what I share timeless so that what I share with you will be of benefit no matter what new tool you use to implement it.
+Currently (2024) I'm working on making what I share more intentionally timeless so that what I share with you will be of benefit no matter what new tool you use to implement it.
+And of course the most important aspect about being timeless is.....

 When you come to this site, breathe.
 Relax in Jesus and find what is useful to you to serve your people.
 I'm not going to yell or tell you that any ONE thing is what will make you successful because the bottom line for any success in church communication ministry is never what we do, but "not by might or power, but by His Spirit" that anything of lasting worth is done.